lwdozal/lwdozal.github.io/index.md

 ### Dissertation Research
-- Customized web-scraper script using Instaloader package in Python.
-Collected 2,000+ images and metadata
+- Createad a customized image and metadata collector script using the Instaloader package built in Python.
+Collected 2,000+ images and metadata from Instagram.
 - Narrative Frame Network Visualization (forthcoming)
   - Image feature extraction and information diffusion analysis
 - Visual interpretation and focus group (forthcoming)